Green Brigade: Poppy protest

 At a match against Aberdeen in November 2010, the Green Brigade unfurled two banners with the words "Your deeds would shame all the devils in Hell.
 Ireland, Iraq, Afghanistan.
 No bloostained[sic] poppy on our Hoops."
 This protest was against the placing of the remembrance poppy on Celtic's shirt for the match against St Mirren on 11 November 2010.

-The Green Brigade cited civilian deaths caused by the Armed Forces in the wars in Iraq and Afghanistan as well as Bloody Sunday, highlighting that the Saville Inquiry report "confirmed that 14 unarmed civilians were murdered in Derry in 1972 by the Paratroop Regiment".
+Celtic expressed disapproval of these protests, saying they were damaging to the image of the club and its fans, and pledged to ban those involved.

 The Glasgow Herald reported that in the weeks leading up to the incident, the Green Brigade had stepped up pro-IRA chants.
-Celtic has been investigated by UEFA in the past for alleged sectarian behaviour, including pro-IRA chants.
+Celtic have been investigated by UEFA in the past for alleged sectarian behaviour, including pro-IRA chants.
+In 2011, UEFA and the Scottish Premier League (SPL) investigated Celtic over pro-IRA chants by fans at different games.
+UEFA fined Celtic £12,700, while the SPL took no action, as the club had taken all reasonable action to prevent the chants.

-Veteran reporter Robert Fisk praised Celtic fans' reaction to the poppy, claiming it had become a 'symbol of racism' and as such the Green Brigade should be commended for their stance.